PURPLE, FINE LINEN AND FIVE BROTHERS

 Do riches automatically make a person evil and does poverty make a person good?
 If the rich man’s body was buried, then what is in hell?
 His soul?
 How is it he has eyes and a tongue?
 Lazarus was never buried, so are we to assume he is still unable to get around on his own or does he have a new body before the second coming?
 And what is Abraham’s Bosom?
 It is never mentioned before this account in scripture and never is afterward.
 How can important doctrine about the state of the dead be based on this?

 Troubles do not end there.
 What is this place where the dead in hell can look across a gulf and see those that are at rest and converse with them?
 When we are in heaven, are we to be able to look over and see those that missed it in their torment?
-Will we be accosted by them begging for a cigarette, bus fair, or drops of water on their tongues?
 That does not paint a happy picture.

 Pastor Tamel said that there are few passages of scripture about which so many kinds of assumptions are made, and it is a real mess if we are to take it literally.

 [Jesus] did not say anything to them without using a parable…

 Is it possible that this passage is not to be taken literally at all and therefore, is not a commentary on the state of the dead, but on something else?